Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

 ![Img Txt]({% link content-accelerator/images/aca-userguide-list-notes.png %})

 ## Document Actions in Stage
+The following actions are document related.

 ### View Versions

-Allows for viewing of information and content of previous versions of a document.
+Allows for viewing of information and content of previous versions of a document:

 ![Img Txt]({% link content-accelerator/images/aca-userguide-view-versions.png %})

-##### Content Accelerator View Versions

 1. Indicates the different versions of the document.
-If a version number is clicked, then the document at that version will be displayed
+If a version number is clicked, then the document at that version will be displayed.
-2. Displays comments for why the version was created
+2. Displays version comments.
 3. Users have the ability to revert a document to one of its versions.
 This will create a new version of the document with that version's content and properties.
 4. Choose two versions to compare.
 Note, this option requires the enabling of a 3rd party integration with Workshare Compare.

->**Note:** 3 &amp; 4 may not show up in every environment.
+>**Note:** 3 and 4 may not show up in every environment.

 ### View Renditions

-Allows users to view the different renditions (file types) for a particular document.
+Allows users to view the different renditions (file types) for a particular document:

 ![Img Txt]({% link content-accelerator/images/aca-userguide-view-renditions.png %})

 ### Checkout / Checkin

-Allows for a document to be downloaded, modified, and uploaded to Alfresco as a new major or minor version of the document.
+Allows for a document to be downloaded, modified, and uploaded to Alfresco as a new major or minor version of the
+document:

 ![Img Txt]({% link content-accelerator/images/aca-userguide-checkinout.png %})

-##### Content Accelerator Checkin

 1. Drag and Drop area to easily select a file to upload as the documents new content
 2. A text box to describe the changes that occurred with the new checked-in document

 ### Cancel Checkout
 Allows a user to cancel their checkout of an object in the repository.
-This will remove the user's lock on the object.
+This will remove the user's lock on the object:

 ![Img Txt]({% link content-accelerator/images/aca-userguide-cancel-checkout.png %})

 ### Send Notification
 The ability to send out a message to a particular user/users or group/groups with adding a comment.

 1. **Users** : select the user(s) that will receive the notification.
 The dropdown is populated by a configurable list (picklist) that a query is sent out to populate.